-Vijay is a leading M&A and corporate advisory specialist.
-He is consistently recognised as a market-leading adviser in leading publications, including most recently Chambers Global 2018, Chambers Asia-Pacific 2018, Best Lawyers 2019: M&A and Corporate Law, Doyle's Guide 2018, IFLR1000 2018 and Who's Who Legal: Corporate 2018.
+Vijay is a market-leading M&A and corporate advisory specialist.
+He is repeatedly recognised in leading publications, including most recently Chambers Global 2019, Chambers Asia-Pacific 2019, Best Lawyers 2020: M&A and Corporate Law, Doyle's Guide 2019, IFLR1000 2020 and Who's Who Legal: M&A and Governance 2019.

-Vijay's practice involves advising clients on public takeovers and schemes of arrangement, private acquisitions and disposals (including competitive sales processes), distressed M&A and restructurings, and listed corporate governance.
-He has advised on a variety of transactions across industry sectors for many of our strategic clients including Arrium, AJLucas, Aristocrat, Billabong, Brambles, Brookfield, Commonwealth Bank, Goldman Sachs, Investa, Leighton, Morgan Stanley, Recall and Westpac.
-He also advises clients on capital management initiatives, governance and ASX and Corporations Act queries; and regularly deals with regulators relevant to implementing transactions including the Takeovers Panel, ASIC, FIRB and ASX.
+For over 20 years, Vijay's practice has involved advising clients on complex and high profile public takeovers and schemes of arrangement, carve-out transactions, private acquisitions and disposals (including competitive sales processes), distressed M&A and restructurings.
+He is often called upon to advise at Board level, and offers commercially focussed, pragmatic guidance on our clients' most important deals and corporate governance issues.
+Vijay has advised on a variety of transactions across industry sectors for many of our strategic clients.
+He also advises clients on ASX and Corporations Act queries; and regularly deals with regulators relevant to implementing transactions including the Takeovers Panel, ASIC, FIRB and ASX.

 Vijay regularly writes on Australian market practice, including most recently in Practical Law Guides: Public Mergers and Acquisitions Global Guide 2018: Australia; Financier Worldwide: 2018 Annual Review M&A Australia; The International Comparative Legal Guide: Corporate Governance 2018 – Australia; and The International Comparative Legal Guide: M&A 2018 – Australia.